github/smimesign/README.md

 $ smimesign --list-keys
 ```

-** Tell git which key to use for signing**
+**Tell git which key to use for signing**

-If `smimesign --list-keys` lists more than one suitable signing key you will have to configure git which key to use by letting it know the key's `ID` from the `--list-keys` output:
+`smimesign --list-keys` might lists more than one suitable signing key.
+In this case you will have to configure git which key to use.
+This can be done through the `user.signingkey` configuration key:

 ```bash
 $ git config --global user.signingkey <Key-ID>